Analytical Writing Placement Exam (AWPE)

 Prior to their matriculation at UCSD, California residents will take the exam at test centers across the state the morning of the second Saturday in May.

 A letter will arrive in April, designating the test center where residents must take the exam.
 If you are unable to take the AWPE in May, make a reservation for one of the AWPE dates above, and bring your receipt.

 Non-California residents will have an opportunity to take the exam at UCSD in September and occasionally at other times during the year.

-Contact the Basic Writing Office if you have questions about scheduling.
+Contact the Analytical Writing Office if you have questions about scheduling.

 Your essay will be read by two readers and will be scored on a scale of 1 to 6.
 The sum of these two grades will comprise your final score.
 You will need at least a total score of 8 in order to pass the exam.

 The rubric below describes the characteristics typical of papers at each level of competence.
 These descriptions take into account that the papers they categorize represent two hours of reading and writing, not a more extended period of drafting and revision.

 A "6" paper commands attention because of its insightful development and mature style.
 It presents a cogent response to the text, elaborating that response with well-chosen examples and persuasive reasoning.
 The 6 paper shows that its writer can usually choose words aptly, use sophisticated sentences effectively, and observe the conventions of written English.